akselw/elm-workshop/book/Task-2.md

-There will then be some delay while the request is processed by the server, this might take a couple of milliseconds or multiple seconds, depending on a lot of factors (the users Internet speed, the speed of the server etc.), so we should account for this state, even though it will be very quickly while developing.
+There will then be some delay while the request is processed by the server, this might take a couple of milliseconds or multiple seconds, depending on a lot of factors (the users Internet speed, the speed of the server etc.), so we should account for this state, even though the delay will be very short while developing.
 After some time the server will respond to our request, with either a response or an error.
 We therefore need a state for the error case, but we actually won't need a state for the success case: